wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

 Offline installation
 ====================

 You can install Wazuh even when there is no connection to the Internet.
 Installing the solution offline involves downloading the Wazuh central components to later install them on a system with no internet connection.
 Although in this section the Wazuh indexer, the Wazuh server, and the Wazuh dashboard are installed and configured on the same host in an all-in-one deployment, each component can also be installed on separate hosts as a distributed deployment, depending on your environment needs.
-For more information, check the :ref:`Requirements <installation_requirements>` section.
+For more information on the solution, check the :doc:`Getting Started </getting-started/index>` documentation.

 .. note:: Root privileges are required to execute all the commands.